KhryptorGraphics/OllamaMax/ollama-distributed/BUILD_STATUS_SUMMARY.md

 # Build Status Summary

-## 🎯 Current Situation
+## 🎯 Current Situation - RESOLVED ✅

-The OllamaMax distributed system has comprehensive functionality implemented, but there are build environment issues preventing compilation testing.
+The OllamaMax distributed system has comprehensive functionality implemented and **ALL BUILD ISSUES HAVE BEEN RESOLVED**.
+The system now compiles successfully across all packages.

 ## ✅ What Has Been Successfully Implemented